demisto/content/Packs/ANYRUN/Integrations/ANYRUN/README.md

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
+The commands allow you to launch and download only your own tasks, public submissions are not available at this point.

 ### anyrun-get-history
 ***
 Get analysis history.